 Customer Dimension Table with SCD1 Applied to Customer Name Field

-Comparing Current Vs. Past Data
+Comparing Current vs. Past Data in a Dimensional Data Warehouse

 One of the enterprise data warehouse’s key functions is supporting long-term strategic analysis, which requires changes within an attribute to be preserved and tracked over time.